Security tiers

 ↓

-7. CLI agent inside sandbox reads:
+7. CLI agents inside the sandbox read the keys:

-claude-code CLI → reads os.environ["ANTHROPIC_API_KEY"]
+claude-code → reads os.environ["ANTHROPIC_API_KEY"]

 openai-codex → reads os.environ["OPENAI_API_KEY"]